How to use less electricity Buying energy-efficient appliances

 Which? tests appliances to find out how energy efficient they are, so we can show you exactly how much they will cost you to run.
 We look beyond the energy labels and test appliances the way you actually use them.
 Then we work out how much they will add to your energy bill.

-To make it easy for you to work out whether that cheap appliance you're considering buying really is a good deal, we’ve created easy-to-use energy running costs calculators to help you work out lifetime costs.
-Click on one of the calculator links below to have a look at how much modern appliances will add to your bills:
+To make it easy for you to work out whether that cheap appliance you're considering buying really is a good deal, we have created easy-to-use energy running costs calculators to help you work out lifetime costs.
+Click on one of the calculator links below to have a look at how much appliances will add to your bills:

 - Dishwasher energy cost calculator